Magyartanulas/magyartanulas.github.io/definite_indefinite.md

 <span class="spoiler">I'm searching for the blue pen.</span>

-Aren't you loving all these verb tables? :smiley:
+Aren't you loving all these verb tables? 🙃